mindkin/hourfleet/docs/youconfigure.md

 The example below, gives you an idea of the kinds of things you can customize.

-> Note: the file below is in JSON format, which is just how we represent it today.
+> Note: the examples of configuration below are  in a simple JSON format, which is just how we represent it today.
 We are working on representing for you in a different format.

 ### Support